Table of Contents

 As you may have concluded by now, that has to be added to a spreadsheet to be clearly understood.

-What If You’re Still In The Legacy High Three Pension System?
+What If You’re Still In The Legacy High 3 Pension System?

-The rules are still the same for your combat zone contributions, only you don’t have to worry about DoD’s BRS agency or matching contributions.
+If you’re apart of the High 3 pension, the rules are still the same for your combat zone contributions; only you don’t have to worry about DoD’s BRS agency or matching contributions.

-Remember to stay below the Roth TSP contribution limit, as I mentioned up in the BRS section.
-Here’s another way of saying it, from page #3 of this TSP fact sheet:
+Just, remember to stay below the Roth TSP contribution limit, as mentioned in the BRS section.

 My response:

-If you contributed $18,500 to the TSP before deploying then you’d already hit the elective deferral limit ($18,500 in 2018) before arriving in the combat zone.
+If you contributed $18,500 to the TSP before deploying, you’d already hit the elective deferral limit ($18,500 in 2018) before arriving in the combat zone.
 The TSP computers and DFAS would have locked you out of further contributions.

 You active-duty folks shouldn’t smirk at this clarification– you’d be surprised how many Reserve and National Guard servicemembers are in their 50s.
 That should tell you something about how challenging & fulfilling the Reserve & Guard can be if you’re feeling a little burned-out on active duty.